chr1sx/Audio-To-Discogs-CSV-Exporter/README.md

 3. CSV files will appear on your Desktop, ready to use.
 4. [Upload your CSV files on Discogs](https://www.discogs.com/release/csv_to_draft).
 5. **Optional** - Use this in combination with [**Discogs Durations And Artists Helper**](https://github.com/chr1sx/Discogs-Durations-And-Artists-Helper/),
-since Discogs CSV files don’t include a durations and artists (VA) field by default.
+since Discogs CSV files don’t include duration or artist (VA) fields by default.

 ---